Music While We Work Remotely

 Music plays a huge part in our lives!
-Here our staff talk through the kind of music they listen to while working.
+Some of our team talk through the kind of music they listen to while working remotely.

 The music I listen to varies a lot depending on both my mood and what kind of tasks I need to get done.